Function

 Splits a string into a maximum of max_tokens pieces, using the given delimiter.
 If max_tokens is reached, the remainder of string is appended to the last token.

-As a special case, the result of splitting the empty string “” is an empty vector, not a vector containing a single string.
-The reason for this special case is that being able to represent an empty vector is typically more useful than consistent handling of empty elements.
+As a special case, the result of splitting the empty string “” is an empty array, not an array containing a single string.
+The reason for this special case is that being able to represent an empty array is typically more useful than consistent handling of empty elements.
 If you do need to represent empty elements, you’ll need to check for the empty string before calling g_strsplit().

 Parameters